 The Centre for Musculoskeletal Research (CfMR) is part of the Division of Musculoskeletal and Dermatological Sciences, and is led by Professor Anne Barton.
 It comprises of:

-- Arthritis Research UK Centre for Epidemiology
+- Centre for Epidemiology Versus Arthritis (formerly the Arthritis Research UK Centre for Epidemiology)

 - Cochrane Bone, Joint and Muscle Trauma Group

 - NIHR Manchester Biomedical Research Centre (BRC) - Musculoskeletal Theme

 We have over 130 members of staff including 42 academics.
 The CfMR is highly research active and very successful as judged by high grant income (typically in excess of £5 million pa) and high quality publications (approximately 100 original articles per year with about 35% in top specialist journals).

 Our position as one of the strongest musculoskeletal groups in the UK has been reflected in recent awards:

 - the NIHR Musculoskeletal Biomedical Research Unit in 2011; followed in 2016 by the NIHR Manchester Biomedical Research Centre award - Musculoskeletal Theme (from April 2017)

 - membership of the Joint and Related Inflammatory Disease Translational Research Partnership